Our new CLA cohorts are now full in Boston, New York, Philadelphia, and Seattle.

 The selection process is competitive and considers a number of factors, including professional experience, leadership potential, and dynamics in a group setting.
 Failure to be selected should never be interpreted as a personal or professional critique.
 Rather, due to our intention to create diverse cohorts it occasionally happens that potentially strong candidates will be wait-listed.
 Often, such applicants will be given priority consideration the following year.

-The participant fee is $500 for each year of the program.
+The tuition is $525 for each year of the program.
 Participant fees cover less than 25% of CLA’s annual budget.
 The remainder is provided by support from the USA Northeast and Maryland provinces of the Society of Jesus, and local fundraising by supporters of CLA.
 Expenses include the cost of the weekend retreats, monthly meals, group facilitation, guest speakers, and reading materials.
-Deposits from selected applicants must be made by July 15th.
-Full payment is due in full by August 31st.
-Provisions can be made for multiple payments if necessary.
+Once accepted, you will be asked to make a nonrefundable deposit of $250.00.
+Final payment will be due no later than July 2nd, 2018.
+Please note, if you need to arrange a payment plan, please contact CLA Program Director, Sr. Lisa Buscher at email@example.com to discuss arrangements.
 Failure to make the deposit or full payment will result in discharge from CLA unless previous arrangements have been made.

 Contemplative Leaders in Action is a program of the Office of Ignatian Spirituality of the Maryland and USA Northeast Provinces of the Society of Jesus.
 8600 LaSalle Road, Suite 620, Towson, MD 21286 | 443.921.1336 | firstname.lastname@example.org | www.jesuitseastois.org